 Error handling responsibility in this solution is divided in several classes.

-The class ControllerAdviceHandler was marked with `@ControllerAdvice` annotation to enable application wide exception handling in a single class.
-This class has method to capture two application specific Exceptions (ServerException and ConstraintViolationException) and the most generic "Exception".
+The class ExceptionHandler was marked with `@ControllerAdvice` annotation to enable application wide exception handling in a single class.
+This class has method to capture application specific exceptions, such as ServiceException, or ConstraintViolationException, and of course, the most generic Exception.

 The basic flow in this class is as follows: an exception will be caught and then will be mapped to ApiError's instance that maps to the json+problem standard [28].

-The class ServerExcepton extends Exception type, and its instantiated when an error occurs.
-This object is constructed with a message for the client, a message for the developer and an error code, which is mapped to an http error code when returning to the client.
+For instance, the class ServiceException extends Exception type, and its instantiated when an error on the services occurs.
+This object is constructed with the structure described on the RFC 7807 and is mapped to an http error code when returning to the client.

-6.1.7 Postman
+6.2.7 Postman

-For documentation and test purposes a Postman collection was developd containing examples of working requests for developed services.
+For documentation and test purposes a Postman collection was developed containing examples of working requests for developed services.
 This enables the developers to test services easily and provides a documented example of a working request to each service endpoint.

-6.2.
+6.3.
 Data base

-To configure the database a single master script “CreateDB.sql” was created, and can be found on the Wiki of the project repository [31].
+To configure the database a single master script “CreateDB.sql” was created and can be found on the Wiki of the project repository [31].

 This script includes not only the creation of the model with all its tables and dependencies, but also all the triggers and store procedures that allow a robust consistency on the database on the insertion of new data.